 The NCSC NL has a National Cyber Security Operations Centre (NCSOC) which is available 24/7 as reporting centre.
 It detects new threats and vulnerabilities and provides its network of contacts with leads.
 By strengthening the NCSC, scaling up and realising a joint analysis and incident approach more quickly is possible in an emergency.

 The NCSC supports the central government of the Netherlands and providers of vital processes (Dutch).
 These organisations wishing to report a cyber incident and similar problems can contact the NCSOC and CERT inside and outside office hours via email@example.com.

 The Netherlands has a sophisticated and mature legal and policy framework for cyber security, which includes the National Cyber Security Strategy and renews its cyber security framework every two years.

-The Netherlands also has a National Cyber Security Centre, an expanded CERT dealing with all cyber security related procedures and practices in a centralised manner.
+The Netherlands National Cyber Security Centre works as an expanded CERT dealing with all cybersecurity related procedures and practices in a centralised manner.
 The centre also actively participates in the work of the Information Sharing and Analysis Centres (ISACs) for sectors involved with critical infrastructure.

 |Guidance and Updates||

 The NCSC is constantly working on preventing and responding to cyber-attacks.
 This is done by scanning hundreds of sources on the internet.
 This consequently provides the NCSC with continuous insight into current threats.
 Incident Response provides the NCSC with content for the fulfilment of its mission: it contributes to increasing the Dutch society's ability to defend itself in the digital domain, and consequently to creating a safe, open and stable information society.

 It runs a monitoring service that permanently scans hundreds of information sources for viruses and vulnerabilities.